SimonHarte/SpartanGrid/README.md

 Spartan comes with three API mixins to swiftly set up grids:

-	.grid-core();
+	.grid-core([prefix]);
 	.grid-unlock([grid type], [grid width], [gutter width], [gutter type], [grid columns]);
-	.grid-generate();
+	.grid-generate([prefix]);

-The mixin `.grid-core()` generates all base classes and styles which are needed for every grid setup and can be executed once.
+The mixin `.grid-core()` should be executed once in any case, it generates all (prefixed) base classes and styles which are needed for every grid setup.

-You can then call `.grid-unlock()` which will unlock all grid variables and mixins in the current [less scope](http://lesscss.org/features/#features-overview-feature-scope), these will be used by `.grid-generate` to generate the setup specific classes.
+You can then call `.grid-unlock()` which will unlock all grid variables and mixins in the current [less scope](http://lesscss.org/features/#features-overview-feature-scope), these will be used by `.grid-generate` to generate the setup specific classes/styles.

 This means you can call `.grid-unlock()` and `.grid-generate()` **inside media queries** and thus generate different **grid setups for different viewports**!

 You can always use `.grid-unlock()` in any separated media query to unlock the grid mixins with the given parameters.

+#### Prefixing

+`.grid-core()` and `.grid-generate` take one parameter `prefix`, with which you can customize the generated classes.

+ So if you set `prefix` to for example `grid-` the generated classes will look like this:

+    .grid-row
+    .grid-col
+    .grid-col-span
+    // etc...

+This would even allow you to generate multiple grid systems in one project.

 ### Example Setup and Usage: